ShaadAhmed1/Log-Analyzer-Project/README.md

 Getting Started

 Prerequisites

-Python 3.x
+ *Python 3.x

-The following Python libraries: pandas, re, requests, matplotlib
+ *The following Python libraries: pandas, re, requests, matplotlib

 You can install the required libraries using pip:

     pip install pandas matplotlib requests

 Usage

-Place your Apache log file (e.g., sample-Apache-log.txt) in the same directory as the Python script.
+1. Place your Apache log file (e.g., sample-Apache-log.txt) in the same directory as the Python script.

-Run the script from your terminal:
+2. Run the script from your terminal:

        python your_script_name.py

-The script will:
+3. The script will:

-Print the parsed log data to the console.
+ *Print the parsed log data to the console.

-Print the detected suspicious IPs.
+ *Print the detected suspicious IPs.

-Generate and display the data visualizations.
+ *Generate and display the data visualizations.

-Create a text file named incident_report.txt with a summary of the findings.
+ *Create a text file named incident_report.txt with a summary of the findings.

-Code Structure
+Code Structure :

-parse_apache_log_file(file_path): Parses the log file and returns a pandas DataFrame.
+*parse_apache_log_file(file_path): Parses the log file and returns a pandas DataFrame.

-detect_scanning(apache_df): Identifies potential scanning IPs.
+*detect_scanning(apache_df): Identifies potential scanning IPs.

-detect_brute_force_login(apache_df): Detects brute-force attempts on a specified login path.
+*detect_brute_force_login(apache_df): Detects brute-force attempts on a specified login path.

-detect_dos(apache_df): Identifies potential DoS attack IPs.
+*detect_dos(apache_df): Identifies potential DoS attack IPs.

-get_blacklist(): Fetches a public IP blacklist.
+*get_blacklist(): Fetches a public IP blacklist.

-generate_report(...): Creates and exports the incident report.
+*generate_report(...): Creates and exports the incident report.

-visualize_top_ips(apache_df): Generates the bar chart for top IPs.
+*visualize_top_ips(apache_df): Generates the bar chart for top IPs.

-visualize_requests_over_time(apache_df): Generates the line graph for requests over time.
+*visualize_requests_over_time(apache_df): Generates the line graph for requests over time.